Transition from Dyed Hair To Your Natural Grey

 Medium length grow out in stages:

-My least recommended route is to bleach your hair, you will most likely regret it because it is so damaging.
-Since you will be growing it out, you will have stopped processing, and as time goes by the damaged hair will look worse and worse.
-Try the grey blending mentioned above if you can, and choose a great colorist who can help you tone it down without a harsh change and damage.
+My least recommended route is to bleach your hair, you could end up regretting it because it is so damaging.
+If you are starting at Level 1 or 2 color hair (that’s the darkest end of the hair color spectrum) you may need to have it bleached several times to get to Level 9 or 10.
+This can become very damaging, costly, and time consuming.
+Things to keep in mind, if you have fine, thin, or curly hair bleaching will likely hurt your hair more than help it as it disrupts your hair shaft and can cause frizzy curls, and dry hair.
+Since you will be growing it out, you will have stopped processing, and as time goes by the damaged hair can look worse and worse.
+For some people though it helps them get over the demarcation line and their hair can handle the bleaching.
+Try the grey blending mentioned above if you can.
+No matter what you decide, ALWAYS choose a great colorist who can help you tone it down without a harsh change and damage.

-Olaplex is a relatively new product that many women who do the “granny” hair trend use to get their hair bleached to near platinum for the silver toners.
-It was created to be less damaging than bleach, but make no mistake it is bleach and it does create some damage, for some it is no different from regular hair bleach, for others they have better luck.
+Olaplex is a relatively new product that many women, who do the “granny” hair trend, use to get their hair bleached to near platinum for the silver toners.
+It was created as an additive to bleach to be less damaging than bleach alone, but make no mistake you are still bleaching your hair and it does create some damage.
+For some Olaplex is no different from regular hair bleach, for others they have better luck.
+You can process (in multiple trips) down to almost Level 10/Platinum hair and use silver toners, but toner requires reapplication up to every two weeks.
+Again find a great stylist who has training and understanding of how Olaplex works…I have seen some sad stories of people losing their hair from an eager stylist that didn’t understand this product.

-Elise in Montreal used Olaplex to start her process.
-You can check out her awesome videos on Elise’s YouTube Channel to get an idea of what she has gone through growing out her natural color hair.
+Elisa in Montreal used Olaplex to start her process.
+You can check out her awesome videos on Elisa’s YouTube Channel to get an idea of what she has gone through growing out her natural color hair.

-Later in her journey, she cut her dry hair off because it was so very dry from the chemicals.
+Later in her journey, she did end up cutting her dry hair off because it was so very dry from the chemicals.

 Some other ways to help you get through the transition from dyed to silver hair: